WOVNio/WOVN.php/README.en.md

 | Log                  | Error log when an error occurs                                        |
 | Request restriction  | Request to `wovn.global.ssl.fastly.net` with 443 port must be allowed |
 | Using SSI            | Whether you are using SSI(Server Side Includes)                       |

+### Wovn Diagnostics Tool

+WOVN.php ships with a diagnostics tool that automatically gathers information for debugging purposes.
+This tool is shippped disabled by default.

+To enable the Wovn Diagnostics Tool, please uncomment the relevant lines in the `.htaccess` files in your documents root *and* the WOVN.php folder.

+The diagnotics tool can then be accessed at `yourwebsite.com/WOVN.php/diagnostics.php`.

+Please only enable the diagnostics tool when it is necessary to do so.